-The structure of liquids is usually analyzed by studying the reduced 2-particles density [1], representing the probability of finding two particles with positions in a given volume of the three-dimensional space, irrespective of the positions of all other particles.
+The structure of liquids is usually analyzed by studying the reduced 2-particles density [1], representing the probability of finding two particles with positions in a given volume of the threedimensional space, irrespective of the positions of all other particles.
 The calculation of this function for a homogeneous system allows to construct density maps to identify the regions of space where it is more likely to find one particle in the neighborhood of a given fixed particle (chosen as origin of the reference frame).
 However, sometimes these distributions of probability are not able to fully characterize the structure of the liquid.
-Indeed, complete information is contained in the n-particles densities, with n > 2, but their representation in the three-dimensional space is difficult.
-The purpose of our work is to introduce a method to investigate the structure of a classical liquid by simplifying the problem when we take into account the contributions of all N particles in the system.
+Indeed, complete information is contained in the nparticles densities, with n > 2, but their representation in the three-dimensional space is difficult.
+The purpose of our work is to introduce a method to investigate the structure of a classical liquid by identifying important structures of the n-particle densities.